What does a conveyancer do?

 You can do the conveyancing yourself, but unless you know your stuff, it’s probably quicker and easier to pay a professional – especially if you and the seller are hoping for a smooth and speedy transaction.

 Once you’ve had an offer accepted and chosen your mortgage lender, now’s the time to get a conveyancer to work on securing your dream home.

 Buyers usually choose either a qualified solicitor who specialises in conveyancing or a professional conveyancer.
-It probably goes without saying, but do check out their credentials and feedback from previous clients before you sign on the dotted line.
+However, check out their credentials and feedback from previous clients before you sign on the dotted line.

 Make sure you know what they charge, including any extra hidden costs or terms and conditions.
 It’s also important you feel comfortable that they can work to your timescale and keep up open lines of communication throughout the process.
 You don’t want to be chasing them for answers at every step of the transaction!

 Once you’ve appointed a conveyancer, you’ll need to provide them with details of your mortgage, proof of your ID, and get all the legal paperwork checked and signed as quickly as possible.
-They will then write to the seller’s solicitor, confirming that they’ve been instructed to act on your behalf.
+The conveyancer then writes to the seller’s solicitor, confirming their appointment.

 What does a conveyancer do?

 In brief, a conveyancer processes the legal documentation, searches, and exchanges involved in buying your new home.
-They will examine the draft contract for your property purchase and liaise with the seller’s solicitor about any queries or concerns you may have.
+In addition, they will examine the draft contract for your property purchase and liaise with the seller’s solicitor about any queries or concerns you may have.

 In a few cases, it might be that these searches turn up vital information that affects your willingness to buy the property – like plans for a new football stadium right on the doorstep – or alters the value of the building in some way.
 In this case, your conveyancer will also assist you with any renegotiations.